Jamie Bick

 Jamie Bick (born January 11, 2000, Bergisch Gladbach, Germany) is a German actress.

 Life

 Bick was born on January 11, 2000, in Bergisch Gladbach, Germany.
 She began her career at the age of 2, appearing in advertising campaigns for Haribo and Toggo.
 She appeared in three episodes of the TV series Alarm für Cobra 11 – Die Autobahnpolizei.
 Her film career began with Ob ihr wollt oder nicht (2009); her role was uncredited.
 Her first starring role was as Pia in Yoko (2012).
-In 2011, she portrayed Helene Steinbrück in Die Vampirschwestern.
+In 2011, she portrayed Helene Steinbrück in Vampire Sisters.
 In 2016, she portrayed Anne Frank's childhood friend Hannah Pick-Goslar in Das Tagebuch der Anne Frank.

 Education

 Bick is taking acting lessons in Cologne, and studies singing in her free time.